CounterpartyXCP/Documentation/docs/advanced/protocol.md

 2) Oversends using the new default enhanced send transaction type after block 489956 are invalid and none of the asset is sent

-counterparty-lib supports sending bitcoins, for which no data output is used.
+Counterparty Core supports sending bitcoins, for which no data output is used.

 ### Order